walterhiggins/WMPJS/README.md

       }
       updateScoreboard(game);
       /*
-       due to a bug in Scoreboard, we need to force it to refresh by changing the score from -1 to 0 */
+       due to a bug in Scoreboard, we need to force a refresh by changing the score from -1 to 0
+       */
       for ( teamName in game.teams ) {
         game.teamScores[ teamName ] = 0;